gr8nishan/finqa/README.md

 ## Upcoming work:
 - Capability to create embeddings for any amount of data
-- In memory vector database to cloud-native vector database
+- In-memory vector database to cloud-native vector database
 - Introduce conversation retriever and memory states
-- Fine tuning model on FinQA dataset
+- Fine-tuning model on the FinQA dataset